Premier League reports highest weekly number of virus cases - WHIZ News

 The previous highest number of coronavirus cases after weekly testing in the Premier League was 16 last month.

-The rise is infections reflects the growth in coronavirus cases across Britain, where the death toll since the pandemic erupted in March is over 70,000, more than 40,000 cases were reported in a single day for the first time on Monday and the number of hospitalized COVID-19 patients has surpassed the first peak of the outbreak in April.
+The rise in infections reflects the growth in coronavirus cases across Britain, where the death toll since the pandemic erupted in March is over 70,000.
+More than 50,000 cases were reported in a single day for the first time on Tuesday, and the number of hospitalized COVID-19 patients has surpassed the first peak of the outbreak in April.

 The return of fans to stadiums has already been rolled back with Liverpool and Everton the only Premier League clubs allowed 2,000 spectators.